top of page

 • It has no Networks and allows you the flexibility to see any Doctor and receive services from any Hospital in the United States.

-NOTE: As of January 1, 2020, Medigap plans sold to new people with Medicare aren't allowed to cover the Part B deductible.
-Because of this, Plans C and F are not available to people new to Medicare starting on January 1, 2020.
-If you already have either of these 2 plans (or the high deductible version of Plan F) prior to January 1, 2020, you’ll be able to keep your plan.
+NOTE: As of January 1, 2020, Medigap plans sold to new Medicare enrollees aren't allowed to cover the Part B deductible.
+As a result, Plans C and F are not available to new Medicare enrollees starting January 1, 2020.
+If you already have either of these two plans (or the high deductible version of Plan F) before January 1, 2020, you’ll be able to keep your plan.
 If you were eligible for Medicare before January 1, 2020, but not yet enrolled, you may be able to buy one of these plans.

 Some Medigap policies also cover services that Original Medicare doesn't cover, like medical care if/when you travel outside of the United States.
 If you have Original Medicare and you buy a Medigap policy, here's what happens: